-We have worked hard to follow all the government guidelines and regulations on what to do to keep you and our staff safe so you will notice some changes, please read our advice sheet on keeping you safe when you come to see us.
+We have worked hard to follow all the government guidelines and regulations on what to do to keep you and our staff safe so you will notice some changes, please read our advice sheet when you come to see us.
 For your safety we are doing all we can to reduce unnecessary time in the building.
 So please complete and bring along a medical history form, please do not email it back.
 We have always followed stringent infection control procedures and have adapted those and our personal protective equipment in line latest advice along with social distancing measures.

 Can I just call in?

-What if I have a problem now?
+What if I have a dental emergency or problem now?

 How many patients are you seeing?

 The new safety measures we have put in place for your safety and our staff’s mean we cannot see patients at the normal rate during the day.
 We will do our utmost to provide the best possible service in the circumstances and we are happy to be able to return to see some of you and to get back to something closer to normal.

 During the pandemic it is more important than ever to keep your teeth and gums healthy.
 Both for your mouth’s sake and as it has an effect on your health generally.